 The first four letters spell out ‘Sang’ which is very similar to the Spanish word for blood; Sangre.
 While my Sangria in this post is made with Rosé, the traditional Sangria would be made with a red Spanish wine, most likely a Rioja.
 In the most traditional form, Sangria would then be blood red.

 Most Sangria enthusiasts play fast and loose with the traditional style of Sangria.
 Ingredients range from a variety of fruits, rosé or white wines (use a dry white for Sangria Blanca), brandy, sparkling water, and even flavoured liqueurs.
 When it comes to Sangria, you can live la vida loca!

 My Rose Sangria recipe requires a very weak simple syrup.
 To make absolutely sure the sugar dissolves into the water, it should be boiled for a few minutes.
 Once the syrup is off of the heat, add the fruit and lemon juice then allow to steep.
 After the berry syrup has cooled to room temperature add the Chambord or Creme de Cassis liqueur.

 You can store this mixture in the fridge for a few days or use it that evening.
 In a large pitcher combine the cooled berry mixture with your favourite chilled Rosé wine.
 Stir to combine and it’s ready to serve with extra fresh raspberries, blueberries, and strawberries.

 When we go camping I store it in a mason jar and mix it by the glassful.
 It’s fabulous!

 Yep, those are my toes!

-Sangria is bound to become my patio drink of choice this summer.
-How fortuitous is it that I revisited this tasty summer drink right at the beginning of patio season?
-Let me know when you’re coming over and I’ll mix up a pitcher full of this stunning Berry Rosé Sangria…
+Sangria is bound to become your patio drink of choice this summer.
+It’s delicious, refreshing, and is a great way to keep a crowd hydrated for a relatively small price tag.
+Let me know when you’re coming over and I’ll mix up a pitcher full of this stunning Berry Rose Sangria…